Submissions

 The journal will provide all the review comments to the authors regardless of any of the above decisions made by the reviewers.

-OJN respects all the opinions, views, comments and decisions made by the reviewers.
-However, the decision to accept or reject the manuscript is reserved by the Editor in Chief and the editorial board, on the basis of maintaining the integrity of the science, following the guidelines of ICJME, WAME, COPE, CSE.
+OJN respects all the opinions, views, comments, and decisions made by the reviewers.
+However, the decision to accept or reject the manuscript is reserved by the Editor in Chief and the editorial board, on the basis of maintaining the integrity of the science, following the guidelines of ICJME, WAME, COPE, and CSE.

 Privacy Statement